Jon Rafman: Career

 In 2015, the City of Montreal and the Contemporary Art Galleries Association awarded Rafman the Prix-Pierre-Ayot prize for emerging artists.
 Rafman represented Quebec twice as a finalist in the competition for the 2015 and 2018 Sobey Art Award.
 In 2018, Parisian fashion house Balenciaga commissioned Rafman to create an immersive LED tunnel for their Spring-Summer 2019 show.
 Rafman is represented by art galleries Sprüth Magers (Berlin, Los Angeles, London) and Seventeen (London).

+Among public collections holding examples of his work are The Museum of Modern Art in New York City, the Stedelijk Museum in Amsterdam, the MAXXI in Rome, National Gallery of Canada in Ottawa, Moderna Museet in Stockholm, and others.

-In July 2020, accusations of sexual misconduct were leveled against Rafman on the instagram account @surviving_the_artworld.
-In the wake of these accounts, the Hirshhorn Museum suspended a planned Rafman exhibit and his Montreal gallery broke off its relationship with him.
-Jon Rafman has denied these allegations.
+In July 2020, Rafman was accused by three women of alleged sexual misconduct in posts made to the Instagram account @surviving_the_artworld.
+These accusations were reported by the Montreal Gazette.
+Jon Rafman sued the Gazette and journalist T’cha Dunlevy for defamation.
+Under a settlement the stories were removed from the site, with the Gazette stating that they had not given "equal time or space to Mr. Rafman to refute the claims against which he had evidence".
+At the time, the Hirshhorn Museum suspended a planned Rafman exhibit and his Montreal gallery broke off its relationship with him.

 In February 2022, Jon Rafman's film Punctured Sky (2021) won the KNF (Circle of Dutch Film Journalists) prize at the International Film Festival Rotterdam (IFFR).